dawsinb/euphony/README.md

 # euphony

-*Euphony* is a lightweight audio playback and visualization library for Javscript with zero dependencies and full Typescript support
+*euphony* is a lightweight audio playback and visualization library for Javscript with zero dependencies and full Typescript support

 Despite being designed with audio visulization in mind it can just as well be used for simple audio playback.
 The library allows for easy loading, playing, pausing, synchronization, visualization and more of audio files